 It’s also famous for the Papal enclave where new popes are appointed making in the list of Roman activities to watch.
 The beautiful artwork on the ceiling along with the Last Judgement fresco is said to be the highlights of this Chapel.
 Make sure you take all the time to explores the wonders of this Roman attraction.

-Containing some of the most majestic pieces of artwork, Vatican Museums have been developed by many popes in different ages making it an important Rome’s sightseeing option.
+Containing some of the most majestic pieces of artwork, Vatican Museums have been developed by many popes of different ages making it an important Rome’s sightseeing option.
 These museums contain more than 70,000 pieces of classical and historical artwork and are also called the Treasure Trove of Art.

 The museums are divided into several sections like Museum Chiaramonti, the Museo Gregoriano Etrusco, and Museo Pio-Clementino.
 Visitors can buy separate tickets to observe the museums as well as the Sistine Chapel.